Ho-yeong/Ho-yeong/README.md

 - 🔭 I’m currently in Gang-nam, Seoul, South Korea !
 - 🌱 I’m currently learning everything [especially k8s] 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 📕 I am a native Korean speaker and can speak English and Japanese.
+- 📕 I am a native Korean speaker and can speak English and Japanese and bahasa Indonesia
 - 🥅 2021 Goals: Get more knowledge about Golang, Pure JavaScript, TypeScript, Network env
 - ⚡ Fun fact: I am a gym freak [1000 pounds club!]